 What are Byte invisible braces?

-Before we talk about Byte reviews specifically, let's do a quick refresher on clear aligners AKA invisible braces.
-Clear aligners are clear plastic devices that are made to fit your teeth.
+Byte invisible braces are clear aligners, which are clear plastic devices that are made to fit and adjust your teeth.
 They are created based on scans or impressions of your mouth.
 These aligners work to gradually move your teeth into an aligned position.

 The general treatment process for all clear aligners is as follows: